GEOLOGY 3525 - Mineral Resources III

 General Course Information

-Course Code GEOLOGY 3525 Course Mineral Resources III Coordinating Unit School of Physical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact up to 7 hours per week Available for Study Abroad and Exchange Y Course Description This course covers the processes that control the formation of ore deposits and mineral resources.
+Course Code GEOLOGY 3525 Course Mineral Resources III Coordinating Unit Earth Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange Y Prerequisites GEOLOGY 2504 Assumed Knowledge GEOLOGY 1100 and GEOLOGY 2502 Course Description This course covers the processes that control the formation of ore deposits and mineral resources.
 Mineral resource forming processes are examined in the framework of the tectonic, petrogenetic and geochemical evolution of the Earth's crust on local, regional and global geological scales.
 Thus, the course draws upon igneous and metamorphic processes, geochemistry and structural geology.
 The course also introduces geochemical techniques that can be applied to the detection and mapping of mineral resources and quantifying the environmental impact of mining.
 Practical work emphasises the mesoscopic recognition of ore minerals and textures in both hand sample and drill core, and the methods of data collection presentation and analysis of geochemical data in mapping ore deposits.

 Course Coordinator: Professor Martin Hand